-UPDATED — After days of deliberations, the jury considering charges against a man on trial for allegedly kidnapping, robbing and trying to kill a Germantown resident could not agree on a verdict on most of the charges.
+UPDATED — the jury considering charges against a man on trial for allegedly kidnapping, robbing and trying to kill a Germantown resident could not agree on a verdict on most of the charges.

 Though Quinnton Brown, 25, of Columbia, MD, was found not guilty of the most serious charge, attempted first-degree murder, the jury was unable to reach a verdict on the charges of conspiracy to commit first-degree murder, armed robbery, assault, kidnapping, weapons offenses and related conspiracy charges, Montgomery County State's Attorney's Office spokesman Seth Zucker told Patch.

 A new trial date for those charges will be set during a hearing Aug.
 13, Zucker said.

 Brown was named as one of at least three men suspected in a Jan.
 22 incident at a Germantown apartment complex.
 Police said the suspects approached a man in a parking lot at gunpoint, forced him to withdraw money from an ATM, then marched him into the woods and fired a shot toward him, according to court testimony.

 The he evaded his captors by faking a gunshot wound to his leg.

 This story has been updated since it was originally published.
 A prior version of this story provided incorrect information regarding the verdict.